tonytamps/frock/README.md

 });
 ```

 The mock response can be a function to be executed that generates the response.
-It's okay to return object, they'll be stringified.
+It's okay to return an object, it'll be stringified.

 ```
 // ...setup...